eddimull/puzzleFromTaiwan/README.md

 random solution for Taiwan puzzle
 ![](puzzle.png)

 Someone sent me this awhile ago.
-After spending about 5 minutes poking around at figuring out the problem, rather than looking up the answer online, I said 'screw' this and typed up a program to be ran in a javascript console. (the person, who has an undergraduate degree in math solved it before I did...)
+After spending about 5 minutes poking around at figuring out the problem, rather than looking up the answer online, I said 'screw' this and typed up a program to be ran in a javascript console. (the person who sent the puzzle, who has an undergraduate degree in math, solved it before I did.
+But I can solve it really fast now.)

 #########################################

-to run my 'solution' which is just bruteforcing the answer, copy and paste into a javascript console
+to run my 'solution' which is just bruteforcing the answer, copy and paste the hackSolution.js into a javascript console

 #########################################

 The actual solution is here: https://mindyourdecisions.com/blog/2020/09/25/puzzle-from-taiwan-abcde-x-a-eeeeee/

 Answer To Puzzle From Taiwan